GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   When a user logs out the user panel should hide and the Log In button should return

 -   ### Library
-    -   Click on a library button in the Library Panel of the desktop view: the widget panel should be added to the dashboard; the library button is removed from the Library; library button is also removed from the Library Dropdown in the user menu
+    -   Click on a library button in the Library Panel of the desktop view: the widget panel should be added to the dashboard; the library button is removed from the Library; library button is also removed from the Library Dropdown in the user menu, if present
     -   When the number of Library buttons exceeds max height of the Library panel, a scroll bar should appear
     -   Settings cog should be present close to the top Library title
     -   Clicking on the cog should display a modal
     -   Modal should offer user ability to set the position of the desktop Library Panel
     -   When the user clicks the right position button, the Library Panel moves flush right;
     -   When the user clicks the left position button, the Library Panel moves flush left (default);
-    -   Modal should hide when Close is clicked
+    -   Modal should hide when and position choice is made or the Close button is clicked

 -   ### Project Panels
     -   When a user clicks the Close Panel button:
         -   The project panel should be removed from the dashboard
-        -   The project library button should be added back to the Library Panel and Library dropdown
+        -   The project library button should be added back to the Library Panel and Library dropdown in the user menu
+        -   The project panel should remain unseen when the user returns to the app in a new browser session

 -   ### Widget Panels
     -   GitHub Panel
+        -   A GitHub Tool button should be present in the Tools Libraries when a user first enters the app
+        -   When the user clicks the GitHub library button, the GitHub Tool panel is added to the Dashboard, the button is removed from the Libraries
+        -   When a user clicks Close Panel on the GitHub dashboard panel is removed from the Dashboard and the GitHub library buttons are added to the Libraries
+        -   When a user enters a valid GitHub username the following are displayed:
+            -   GitHub UserName
+            -   User Avatar
+            -   Link to GitHub user profile
+            -   Data on # of user repos, # of followers, # following
+            -   A list of the user's GitHub Repos
+            -   The Repo list should be scrollable if there are more repos than can be displayed in the panel
     -   Open Weather Panel
+        -   An Open Weather button should be present in the Tools Libraries when a user first enters the app
+        -   When the user clicks the Open Weather library button, the Open Weather panel is added to the Dashboard, the button is removed from the Libraries
+        -   When a user clicks Close Panel on the Open Weather dashboard panel is removed from the Dashboard and the Open Weather library buttons are added to the Libraries
+        -   The Open Weather dashboard panel should display the following:
+            -   Weather location (default city is Quincy, MA, USA)
+            -   The time the weather tool was last refreshed, in the user's local time
+            -   An AM/PM indicator next to the time
+            -   Temperature with a degrees symbol
+            -   The weather description
+            -   The panel should display a dark setting if local time is after 7PM; display a light (sunny) setting if local time is after 7AM
+            -   A setting cog should be accessible from the panel header
+        -   A settings modal should be presented when the user clicks the settings cog
+        -   The modal should give the user the ability to change the weather location, either by ZIP Code or by city name

 -   ### User Settings
-    -   Persistence
+    -   Persistence, the following user settings should be recalled by the app when a user returns and cache has not been cleared:
         -   Color Scheme
         -   Library Position
+        -   Username
+        -   Open Weather location

 -   ### Mobile
-    -   Nav Dropdown
+    -   A Nav Dropdown should offer the user access to Add Project and Delete Project
-    -   Library Dropdown
+    -   The User Menu should be presented if a username has been logged in
+    -   The Library Panel found on the desktop/tablet viewports should not be present on mobile
+    -   The settings dropdown in the user menu should not contain option to position the Library Panel

 <a name="TESTVALID"></a>
 ## Validation